Now scheduling in-person and phone appointments at our New Orleans and Baton Rouge locations.

 Applying for a work permit can take several months, so it’s important to start the process as soon as possible.
 It is important to understand all of the requirements before beginning the application process so that you can ensure your request is complete and accurate.
 With the right documents and a properly submitted application, you can successfully apply for a work permit in the United States.

-Immigrant workers seeking employement-based immigrant visas must have a job offer from a U.S. employer and meet all the education and experience requirements to qualify.
-Hiring an skilled New Orleans Employment-Based Immigration lawyer can help you reach this milestone.
+Immigrant workers seeking employment-based immigrant visas must have a job offer from a U.S. employer and meet all the education and experience requirements to qualify.
+Hiring a skilled New Orleans Employment-Based Immigration lawyer can help you reach this milestone.

 Filing these employment-based immigration documents can be an exhaustive process where even the smallest mistake could result in a rejection.
 Having an experienced attorney's help can alleviate some of the pressure you feel along the journey.